-14. Milan SIMIC, born 9 August 1960 in Sarajevo, was trained as an economist and worked for a variety of companies in Bosanski Samac.
+15. Milan SIMIC, born 9 August 1960 in Sarajevo, was trained as an economist and worked for a variety of companies in Bosanski Samac.
 At the time of the forcible take-over of Bosanski Samac, he was a member of the Fourth Detachment, a JNA-organised territorial defence unit.
 On 30 May 1992, Milan SIMIC was appointed President of the Executive Board of the Bosanski Samac Assembly and became a member of the Serb Crisis Staff.
-As President of the Executive Board, Milan SIMIC was responsible for the governmental affairs of the municipality which included implementing the social plan, annual budget and financial reports, overseeing municipal housing and city planning needs, and implementing the policies, decisions and other regulations of the Serb Crisis Staff.
-Milan SIMIC remained in that position until February 1993 when he was shot and seriously wounded in an assassination attempt.
+As President of the Executive Board, Milan SIMIC was responsible for the governmental affairs of the municipality which included implementing the social plan, annual budget and financial reports, overseeing municipal housing and city planning needs, and implementing the policies, decisions and other regulations of the Serb Crisis Staff and War Presidency.
+Milan SIMIC was released from this position on or about 24 June 1993 after being shot and seriously wounded in an assassination attempt.

-15. Miroslav TADIC, also known as Miro Brko, born 12 May 1937 in the village of Novi Grad, Odzak municipality, worked as a high school teacher and later ran the cafe "AS" at his home in Bosanski Samac.
-In 1991 Miroslav TADIC became a member of the Fourth Detachment, a JNA organised territorial defence unit.
+16. Miroslav TADIC, also known as Miro Brko, born 12 May 1937 in the village of Novi Grad,

+Odzak municipality, worked as a high school teacher and later ran the cafe "AS" at his home in Bosanski Samac.
+In 1991 Miroslav TADIC became a member of the Fourth Detachment, a JNAorganised territorial defence unit.
 As the Assistant Commander for Logistics, he worked closely with Simo ZARIC in their respective roles within the Fourth Detachment.
 After 17 April 1992, Miroslav TADIC became Chairman of the Bosanski Samac "Exchange Commission" and was responsible for organising and carrying out the majority of so-called prisoner "exchanges" through which non-Serb civilians were expelled from their homes.
 He remained a member of the Exchange Commission until at least 1995.
 While serving in the capacity of Chairman of the Exchange Commission, Miroslav TADIC also was a member of the Serb Crisis Staff.